SV592/Flashcard-App-/README.md

 TROUBLESHOOTING
 ---------------------------------------------------------------------------------
-You may see a warning about a depreciated module called "expo-app-loading" this can be ignored.
+You may see a warning about a depreciated module called "expo-app-loading" this can be ignored for the time being.
-Continue to use the application as normal
+It will be patched in the near future